Drugs A - Z

 What may interact with this medicine?

-- medicines for diabetes, like pioglitazone or rosiglitazone
+- certain medicines for diabetes, like pioglitazone or rosiglitazone

-Wear a medical identification bracelet or chain if you are taking this medicine for seizures, and carry a card that lists all your medications.
+Wear a medical identification bracelet or chain if you are taking this medicine for seizures, and carry a card that describes your disease and details of your medicine and dosage times.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.